Skip to main content

 How do you sort data by column?

-Prepare your data to be sorted
+Prepare your data for sorting

 Preparing your data to be sorted